-Less common types include ariocarpus
+Less common genera include ariocarpus

-, while other rare genera (with the number of US species), are acanthocereus (1), ancistrocactus (2), astrophytum (1), epithelantha (2), glandulicactus (1), hamatocactus (1), lophophora (1) and neolloydia (1), plus a few types that grow only in Florida.
+, while the rarest genera (with the number of US species), are acanthocereus (1), ancistrocactus (2), astrophytum (1), hamatocactus (1), lophophora (1) and neolloydia (1), plus a few that occur only in Florida.

-State species lists: Arizona
+State cactus species lists: Arizona

 , New Mexico